 Corporate team building 101

 Team building activities for corporates are both something you can learn and a skill you can acquire.
 When managing teams of people, whether they’re in one office or all over the world, there are ways you can help them enjoy the relationships they’ve built in this professional setting.
-After all, one-third of their lives are spent at work, and studies have proven that team bonding can enhance the experience for everyone.
+Just take a look at the team building statistics: one-third of their lives are spent at work, and studies have proven that team bonding can enhance the experience for everyone.

 Why then do most companies put off team building?
 Or, worse yet, forego it altogether?